MoveOnOrg/mop-frontend_deprecated/docs/EXPLANATION--cohort-testing.md

 ## How to Use Cohorts

-Previously, `testFn` was used to determine random cohorts for a mobile field test.
+If `AB_TEST_ENABLED` is set to a value, you could use `testFn` in order to break someone who visits the petition signature page (or reloads it) into random cohorts for a mobile field test.
 The function was passed into a property `mobileTest` for '/sign:petitionName' route.

 ```
 <Route path='sign/:petitionName' component={Sign} mobileTest={testFn()} prodReady />